AnonymousDev12008/Convoisum/README.md

-Below is a complete, ready-to-paste README.md for Convoisim v2.
-It includes a clickable Table of Contents with working quick links, clearly marked sections, and code blocks formatted in a readable palette style.
-Replace placeholders like <your-repo-url> with your actual repository URL before publishing.

 # Convoisim v2 — Privacy-Focused Ephemeral P2P Chat over Tor v3

 Convoisim is a command-line tool for secure, anonymous, and ephemeral chat routed through Tor v3 hidden services.
 Each session uses fresh end-to-end encryption, keys are bound to a session transcript, peers authenticate via a human-verifiable SAS, and no persistent data is kept by design.